thenexthub/package-manager/Sources/PackageManagerDocs/Documentation.docc/ModuleAliasing.md

             name: "App",
             dependencies: [
                 .product(name: "Utils",
-                         package: "swift-draw"),
+                         package: "codira-draw"),
                 .product(name: "Utils",
-                         package: "swift-game",
+                         package: "codira-game",
                          moduleAliases: ["Utils": "CodiraGameUtils"]),
             ])
     ]
 ```

-This will rename the `Utils` module in package `swift-game` as `CodiraGameUtils`; the name of the binary will be `CodiraGameUtils.codemodule`.
+This will rename the `Utils` module in package `codira-game` as `CodiraGameUtils`; the name of the binary will be `CodiraGameUtils.codemodule`.

 To use the aliased module, `App` can reference the new package-qualified name, i.e. `import CodiraGameUtils`.
-Its existing `import Utils` statement will continue to reference the `Utils` module from package `swift-draw`, as expected.
+Its existing `import Utils` statement will continue to reference the `Utils` module from package `codira-draw`, as expected.

 Note that the dependency product names are duplicate, i.e. both have the same name `Utils`, which is by default not allowed.
 However, this is allowed when module aliasing is used as long as no files with the same product name are created.